Financial-Times/origami/README.md

 - `oTypographyPadding($top, $bottom)` - (mixin) output top and bottom padding
 - `oTypographySpacingSize($units)` - (function) returns a pixel value

+There is also a function that will cap line width based on the scale and the characters per line:

+- `oTypographyMaxLineWidth($scale, $character-per-line)` - (function) returns a pixel value.

 Usage:

 ```sass